rcidral/event_management_app/README.md

 - The application must be developed using the GitHub repository.
 - The application must be developed using the Scrum methodology.
 - The application must be developed using the Kanban board.
-- The application must be developed using the Trello tool.
+- The application must be developed using the Jira tool.

 ## Commands